adobe/aem-assets-selectors-mfe-examples/README.md

 ## APIs

-This package exports the global identifier `PureJSSelectors` when installed via UMD and named exports `PureJSSelectors, AssetSelector, AssetSelectorWithAuthFlow, DestinationSelector, DestinationSelectorWithAuthFlow, registerAssetsSelectorsAuthService` when installed via ESM.
+This package exports the global identifier `PureJSSelectors` when installed via UMD and named exports `PureJSSelectors`, [`AssetSelector`](#purejsselectorsrenderassetselector-or-assetselector), [`AssetSelectorWithAuthFlow`](#purejsselectorsrenderassetselectorwithauthflow-or-assetselectorwithauthflow-), [`DestinationSelector`](#purejsselectorsrenderdestinationselector-or-destinationselector), [`DestinationSelectorWithAuthFlow`](#purejsselectorsrenderdestinationselectorwithauthflow-or-destinationselectorwithauthflow-), [`registerAssetsSelectorsAuthService`](#purejsselectorsregisterassetsselectorsauthservice) when installed via ESM.
 There are no default exports.

 Below are the API description exported by this package in identifier `PureJSSelectors` and its equivalent JSX components that are available via ESM imports.
 </br>